Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 In the traditional sense, my backyard zen garden is not a true zen garden, but it’s pretty zen to me so I’m going with it.
 And I wish I could take credit for designing it, but it was here when we moved in.

-Traditionally, zen gardens (also known as Japanese rock gardens or dry landscape gardens) are typically small, enclosed spaces made with rocks or raked sand, gravel, stone, pebbles and carefully pruned shrubs.
+Traditionally, zen gardens (also known as Japanese rock gardens or dry landscape gardens) are typically small, enclosed spaces made with rocks or raked sand, gravel, stone, pebbles, and carefully pruned shrubs.

+Traditional zen garden design principles aim to evoke a sense of harmony, balance, and mindfulness.
 To me, a zen garden should have these elements in some form, but also have things that bring you peace and serenity.

 Does that mean you have to strictly follow these elements?
 No, because your zen garden should reflect your personality, preferences, and sense of style.